Kenley Lease Extension - Free Consultation

 It may end up saving you thousands.

-Leasehold premises in Kenley with over one hundred years unexpired on the lease are often referred to as ‘virtual freehold’.
+Leasehold premises in Kenley with in excess of 100 years remaining on the lease are sometimes regarded as a ‘virtual freehold’.
 This is where the lease value the same as a freehold interest in your home.
-In such situations there is often little upside in buying the freehold unless savings on ground rent and maintenance charges warrant it.
+In such situations there is often little to be gained by purchasing the freehold unless savings on ground rent and service charges justify it.

 Lender Requirement